pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Scaled Tile Size

 The tile size to fetch images from the web, setting this to something like 128 will result in 4 times the performance (compared to 256), since the images we need to download are much smaller.
 But it also means each pixel of the downloaded tile will be 4 pixels on the screen (at full resolution).
 Smaller values are much faster, but may not look as nice (slightly blurry).
 Should be a multiple of 256 for best results.
+Setting the scaled tile size also reduces the size of the tile cache, see the calculations in the maps description above.

 ### Tile Layer Max